Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 We conclude this section by examining the dominant mode of the gravitational waveform (Fig.~\ref{fig:GW}).
 Because we plot $\Psi^4 = \left(d^2/dt^2\right)\left(h_+ - i h_\times\right)$ instead of the wave amplitude $h$, the spurious ``junk'' gravitational radiation emitted during the initial relaxation is clearly visible.
-Each resolution shows a small, secondary burst of gravitational waves after the primary wave has terminated, but this burst is not resolved.
-Further simulations at higher accuracy would be needed to verify whether this burst is a physical result of the disruption or whether it is a numerical artifact.
+Each resolution shows a small, secondary burst of gravitational waves after the primary wave has terminated.
+The phase of this secondary burst cannot be resolved in the simulation: as is typical for numerical simulations of BHNS or binary neutron star mergers, the phase error in the post-merger waveform is on the order of a few radians.
+At all resolutions, the burst carries an energy $E_{\rm burst} \sim 10^{-4}M_\odot c^2$ in a time $t_{\rm burst} \sim 0.75\,{\rm ms}$ and at frequencies $f_{\rm burst}\sim 2-3\, \mbox{ kHz}$.
+There are no easy ways to associate this burst in the gravitational wave signal extracted at large radius with a specific feature of the forming accretion disk.
+Additionally, sharp features due to shocks will only converge at first order with numerical resolution, and their effects are likely to be poorly resolved.
+Nonetheless, an estimate from the quadrupole formula shows that these numbers are consistent with emission from an overdense region with excess mass $M_{\rm emitter}\sim 0.01-0.03 M_\odot$, orbiting in the inner region of the disk ($R\sim 30\,{\rm km}$).
+For the massive disk observed here, the presence of such an asymmetry immediately after merger is quite natural.
+We thus expect these features to be qualitatively correct, even though the detailed properties of the waveform are not numerically resolved.